jax-ml/jax/docs/pallas/grid_blockspec.md

     must be equal to the array dimension, or be divisible by `128 * (32 / bitwidth(dtype))`.

-  * On GPU, only blocks with a size that is power of 2 are supported.
+  * On GPU, the size of the blocks themselves is not restricted, but each operation must operate on arrays whose size is a power of 2.
 ```

 If the block shape does not divide evenly the overall shape then the